dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 # Known Issues

-"Known issues" are GitHub issues that are created with the purpose of reporting and tracking known build or test errors.
+"Known Issues" are GitHub issues that are created with the purpose of reporting and tracking known build or test errors.

 [Build Analysis](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/Introduction.md) has a list of Known Issues whenever a build or test error matches an existing Known Issue.
 This will help the developers to know when a build break is not exclusive to their build.
 This information is listed at the top of Build Analysis.

-All reported known issues can be found on [known issues project](https://github.com/orgs/dotnet/projects/111).
+All reported Known Issues can be found on [Known Issues project](https://github.com/orgs/dotnet/projects/111).

-## When and How to Report a Known Issue
+## When and how to report a Known Issue

-A known issue should be reported when you find a build or test error that is not caused by your changes and that affects or could affect more builds.
+A Known Issue should be reported when you find a build or test error that is not caused by your changes and that affects or could affect more builds.

-There are two types of known issues:
+There are two types of Known Issues:

 - **Infrastructure**: An infrastructure issue is an issue that is not exclusive to your repository and that needs to be investigated by the engineering services (@dotnet/dnceng)
 - **Repository**: A repository issue is an issue that is happening in a particular repository and that should be investigated by the repository owners.

 There are two ways to report a Known Issue: one is via Build Analysis and the other one is manually.

-### Reporting a Known Issue Manually
+### Reporting a Known Issue manually

 1. Decide if you need to open a [repository issue or infrastructure issue](#decide-infrastructure-or-repository-issue)
 1. Open a new issue, choosing the repository in which you are opening the issue based on following rule: